F1-uxy/riscv/ReadMe.md

 | immediate[11]    | 1 bit (bit 7)    | Bit 11 of immediate                |
 | opcode           | 7 bits (bits 6-0) | Basic opcode of the instruction   |

-> Note: The 12-bit immediate in SB-type is assembled from several fields and then shifted left by
+> Note: The 12-bit immediate in SB-type is assembled from several fields and then shifted left

 The rs2 and rs1 values are always in the same location for hardware simplicity therefore, the immediate value must be split into 2 parts.